fabiocosta0305/fate-srd-content/docs/markdown/atomic-robo-SRD.md

 <strong>Benefit:</strong> Gain Weapon:2 or Armor:1 due to some inherent quality.

-Normally, a Weapon or Armor rating is the result of special equipment, like from the Personal Hardware stunt (page <markup>XX</markup>).
+Normally, a Weapon or Armor rating is the result of special equipment, like from the Personal Hardware stunt (page XX).
 This benefit, however, is for characters who hit harder or are more resistant to damage simply because of their very nature.

 If you choose a Weapon rating, specify the circumstances under which it applies, such as “when using strength” or “with eyebeams.”
 If you choose an Armor rating, specify physical or mental harm.